Znasif/HackTemplate/README.md

 1. /querycode prompt : discord slash command allows the user to ask the local llama.cpp server to generate runnable python code.
 If the code generates an image, the code will be executed locally and sent as attachment to that thread.
 The generated image will then be sent to a VLM (vision language model) for consistency detection.
 (Qwen2-VL and Qwen2-Code)
 2. /qyeryimage image, prompt : this slash command allows user to ask any question of an image.
 (PaliGemma2)
 3. the voice channel's focused participant's video feed is captured and sent to a local server for processing and the resulting feed is screen shared and description is read out loud.
-The following types of processors are already implemented:
-    a.
-Segmentation and Detection of objects in the scene (Yolo11)
-    b.
-Face, Hand and Body pose estimation (Mediapipe)
-    c.
-OCR and Region based captioning (Florence 2)
+Follow the WhatsApp instructions for this part.

 # 🚀 Setup Guide